alenhorvat/potentially-interoperable-signatures/README.md

 Preferred way (but not limited to) is using the JSON-LD context.

+## Protecting and embedding external resources

+In some cases, content or signatures link or reference external resources.
+In most cases, these resources must be immutable, hence they should be appropriately protected.

+If referenced resources are present, its digest must be protected so that the verifier can be sure that the resolved content matches the content that was referenced by the signer.
+This can be achieved either by putting the digest in the URL/URI or explicitly expressing it.

+## Sharing external resources

+Once external resources are sufficiently protected, we need to ensure we can share them with the verifier, whenever that's required (for performance or privacy purposes) or in cases where verifiers have limited availability to the web.

+Hence, signature formats should enable sharing unprotected content (e.g., unprotected header in JSON serialised JWS).

+## CBOR pointers

+Placeholder for CBOR pointers.

 ## The challenge

 This is an early draft.
 Feel free to open an issue.